 Rusal's Q4'17 net profit slides 31.8% YOY to US$440M; Deripaska to step down as President

 United Co.
-Rusal Plc's fourth-quarter 2017 profit slid 31.8% year over year to US$440 million, from US$645 million in 2016 when it recorded a US$299 million gain from the sale of its Alpart alumina refinery in Jamaica to China's Jiuquan Iron and Steel (Group) Co.
-Ltd., even as revenue increased 35.4% on a yearly basis to US$2.75 billion, from US$2.03 billion.
+Rusal Plc's fourth-quarter 2017 profit slid 31.8% year over year to US$440 million from US$645 million in 2016 when it recorded a US$299 million gain from the sale of its Alpart alumina refinery in Jamaica to China's Jiuquan Iron and Steel (Group) Co.
+Ltd., even as revenue increased 35.4% on a yearly basis to US$2.75 billion.
 Rusal added that Oleg Deripaska will be stepping down as president effective March 15.
-CEO Vladislav Soloviev will move to the president position, while the CEO role will then be taken up by current CFO Alexandra Bouriko, who will become the first woman to lead one of Russia's largest mining companies.
+CEO Vladislav Solovyev will move to the president position, while the CEO role will be taken by current CFO Alexandra Bouriko, who will become the first woman to lead one of Russia's largest mining companies.

-* Anglo American Plc CEO Mark Cutifani agreed with the company's board to stay on with the company that he joined in April 2013, Miningmx reported, citing an interview with Cutifani.
+* Anglo American Plc CEO Mark Cutifani agreed to stay with the company he joined in April 2013, Miningmx reported, citing an interview with Cutifani.
 "I always said I would review my position after five to seven years, but the board agreed that I should keep on going.
-We've not put an end-date on it yet," Cutifani said.
+We've not put an end-date on it yet," he said.
 The comments came after Anglo American posted a 99% surge in net profit attributable to shareholders for 2017 and a 47% drop in net debt.

 * Kazakh miner Eurasian Resources Group Sàrl is working with VTB Capital and Rothschild on a plan to spin off and list some of its assets to partially repay its debt, Reuters reported, citing sources.
 "The company needs to raise cash and is looking to spin off some of its assets, most likely the ferrochrome and power ones, and list them," one source said.
 The company is also said to be looking to tap Chinese or Japanese shareholders to invest in up to a 20% stake in the assets, another source said.

-* A group of concerned citizens in the town of Brooke's Point in Palawan, Philippines, led by Mayor Jean Feliciano, demolished the facilities of the Ipilan nickel project, saying that it does not have valid permits, Rappler reported.
+* A group of concerned citizens in the town of Brooke's Point in Palawan, Philippines, led by mayor Jean Feliciano, demolished the facilities of the Ipilan nickel project, saying it does not have valid permits, Rappler reported.

 * Sibanye Gold Ltd. CEO Neal Froneman warned Lonmin Plc that failing to deliver on the restructuring plans would see the withdrawal of Sibanye's all-share offer for the platinum miner, Miningmx reported.